Danz CM: Career as Computer Magic (2010–2020)

-Her debut studio album, Davos, was released on October 16, 2015.
-Johnson wrote all songs of this album, except "All Day" credited to her, Brian Robertson and Brian Hancock III.
-Most of the production, engineering and mixing has been done by Atomic Heart Studios in New York, NY by Claudius Mittendorfer.
-The title Davos is a homage to a now-decrepit ski resort where Johnson grew up in upstate New York, where her father worked and still resides, although the ski resort closed when Johnson was 3 years old.
-3 music videos were released to promote this album: "Be Fair" (filmed in Trona Pinnacles), "Hudson", and "Fuzz".
+Her debut studio album, Davos, was released on October 16, 2015 via her own record label, Channel 9 Records, founded with profits from music licensing.
+About founding the label Danz said, "Instead of waiting around for the perfect deal, I self-released my music.
+I designed my own album artwork, booked my own shows until I found a booking agent, took my own promo photos, etc. Eventually I thought to myself, 'Hey, why can't I just start my own label?'
+I was doing a lot of stuff a label would be doing anyway."
+She wrote all songs off this album, except "All Day" credited to her, Brian Robertson and Brian Hancock III.
+Most of the production, engineering and mixing was done by Atomic Heart Studios in New York, NY by Claudius Mittendorfer.
+The title Davos is a homage to a now-decrepit ski resort where she grew up in upstate New York, where her father worked, although the ski resort closed when she was 3 years old.
+Three music videos were released to promote this album: "Be Fair" (filmed in Trona Pinnacles), "Hudson", and "Fuzz".

-On October 7, 2016, Johnson released the 5-songs EP Obscure but Visible.
-She mentioned on Stereogum: "I wrote the Obscure but Visible EP upstate this past Spring / Summer.
-I think the general feeling for the EP was an open one.
+On October 7, 2016, she released the Obscure but Visible EP on Channel 9 Records.
+About the EP she has said, "I think the general feeling for the EP was an open one.
 In a way, I wanted it to feel lighthearted.
 I tried to showcase a few different songwriting styles of what I do, too."
 She made music videos for 4 songs from this EP: "Dimensions", "Gone for the Weekend", "Lonely Like We Are", and "Been Waiting".

-In 2017, Johnson and the musician Cody Crump collaborated on a side project called Cody & Danz.
-They released the EP Only the Hits on July 14, 2017, by Channel 9 Records digitally and on a limited edition cassette.
+In 2017, Danz and the musician Cody Crump collaborated on a side project called Cody & Danz.
+They released the EP Only the Hits on July 14, 2017, on Channel 9 Records digitally and on a limited edition cassette.
 They made music videos for the songs "Make It in America" and "So Small".

-On December 15, 2017, Johnson released the compilation Super Rare which included early tracks, Japan exclusives and rarities.
+On December 15, 2017, Danz released the compilation Super Rare on Channel 9 Records, which included early tracks, Japan exclusives and rarities.

-On February 23, 2018, Computer Magic released her second album, Danz, titled after her nickname.
+On February 23, 2018, Computer Magic released her second album, Danz, titled after her nickname, on Channel 9 Records.
 According to her, this album is her most personal out of any other record she made.
 She drew inspiration from her life and characters from films or books.
-Danz was supported by four music videos: "Amnesia", "Ordinary Life (Message from an A.I.
-Girlfriend)" (with a concept by Johnson and the director Anise Mariko), "Perfect Game", and "Clouds".
+Danz was supported by four music videos, "Amnesia", "Ordinary Life (Message from an A.I.
+Girlfriend)" (with a concept by Danz and the director Anise Mariko), "Perfect Game", and "Clouds".

-On March 20, 2020, Johnson released the compilation COVERS 2010–20 which consists of 6 cover versions of songs by No Doubt, Mac DeMarco, Sun Ra, Mark James (famously performed by Elvis Presley), Julee Cruise, and Raf (famously covered by Laura Branigan).
+On March 20, 2020, she released the compilation COVERS 2010–20, later renamed Covers, Vol. 1 which consists of 6 cover versions of songs by No Doubt, Mac DeMarco, Sun Ra, Mark James (famously performed by Elvis Presley), Julee Cruise, and Raf (famously covered by Laura Branigan).